Trivivium/devops-2k20/report/REPORT.md

 which means it describes things that happened in the system which corresponded to its responsibilities and function.

-Our experience was that we did not quite the amount of help needed to go in-depth and reasoning for each error.

-We then used Sentry.io for more focused error logging and would receive an e-mail if an error did occur.
+The exposed information, however, was insufficient to do error logging, and find fully understand both stacktraces and extract the required information to reproduce and solve errors.
+This could presumably be configured, however we chose to use [Sentry.io](https://sentry.io/welcome/) for error logging.
+Sentry.io provides a great level of information and provides an easily viewable stacktrace.
+Additionally we had various things like email notification out-of-the-box.
+This provided a large set of capabilities without spending too much time on setup.

 ![Sentry Logging](./images/Sentryio_logging.png)

-We ended up having Kibana for event logging and Sentry.io for error logging.
+We ended up utilizing Kibana for event logging and Sentry.io for error logging.

-Retrospectively, if we wanted to have gotten more insight in understanding what was happening we could have set the minimum level for log event processing to Debug which would reveal internal system events that are not necessarily observable from the outside, but useful when determining how something happened.
-Consequently, our logs would then be noisier, but eventually we would have uncovered relevant data regarding the system.

 ## Development practices